-My sons, Vindell Ray and Lucas Marc, are age 10 and 7 respectively.
-With the pandemic, our studio sessions have been more frequent.
-This page highlights some recent accomplishments by the boys as I teach them to draw.
-While I rely on numerous resources to aid in my teaching, our current emphasis is on the methods explicated in Brian Curtis' excellent book: "Drawing from Observation."
-This college-level text includes sections on the conceptual drawings of birdhouses and biomorphic forms.
-These require the student to master circles in perspective and employ rules for constructing armatures using basic geometric forms.
-While challenging for boys this age, they have adapted well through the rigor of repetition.
-In addition, I have merged this learning path with their studies in 3D modeling.
+This page highlights some recent accomplishments by my sons, 7 and 10, as I taught them to draw last summer during COVID.
+Conceptual drawings of birdhouses and biomorphic forms coincided with the student mastering circles in perspective while employing rules for constructing armatures using basic geometric forms.
+For boys this age the content was challengingi; however, they adapted well through the rigor of repetition.
+I merged this learning path with their studies in 3D modeling (Cinema4D & Blender).
 In one project shown in the expanded gallery, the boys prototyped birdhouses from imagination by constructing them in Blender.
-Afterwards, their resultant 3D models assist in executing a conceptual birdhouse drawing.
+Subsequently, their resultant 3D models assist in executing a conceptual birdhouse drawing.

 The boys have become adept at employing the intuitive gesture, while also relying on various other traditional methods used in drawing from observation.
 This first gallery includes a selection from the larger gallery and were taken over the past six months during the COVID-19 pandemic.